Proposed changes to the Misuse of Drugs (Industrial Hemp) Regulations 2006 and regulations under the Food Act 2014

 - The label for the food must not include the words 'cannabis', 'marijuana' or words of similar meaning.

-- The labels must not include an image or representation of any part of the cannabis plant, including the leaf.
+- The labels must not include an image or representation of any part of the cannabis plant, except for the seed.

 Are hemp seed foods safe to eat?

 - Hemp seeds (and the food products made from seeds) are safe to eat.

 - Hemp seeds have a favourable nutritional profile, particularly with respect to omega-3 fatty acids.